 A professional can identify such issues.

-You can also trust them to replace defective circuit breakers, switches, and receptacles which, according to Grassroots, can cause wires to overheat.
+You can also trust them to replace defective circuit breakers, switches, and receptacles which can cause wires to overheat.

 What Does It Mean When A Wire Gets Hot?